wwweblo/chess-game-python/README.md

 P P P P .
 P P P
 R N B Q K B N R
 ```
 if current position is not into the base you will be asked to name it on english and russian.
+Separate opening name and variation name with `:`

 2. Run `src\db\migration.py` to convert old database to new one.